r3eckon/BNG-BeamLegalRacing/README.md

 ### [Forum thread](https://www.beamng.com/threads/87394/) | [Utah Map](utahmap.md) | [East Coast Map](eastcoastmap.md)

 ## Install Instructions

-### Player install (Allows career data cheating)
-* Drop the zip in your mods folder.

-### Modder install (Allows further tweaking, adding races, shop vehicles & more)
+**BeamLR cannot be installed like a normal mod due to data persistence issues when zipped**.
+Carefully follow the instructions to ensure all features are working properly:
-* Unpack the zip or clone the repo
+* Download the latest zip file from the **Releases** folder.
-* Copy or merge contents to your BeamNG user folder
+* Extract zip file contents directly to your [BeamNG userfolder](https://documentation.beamng.com/support/userfolder/).

-### Player Install Notice

-If you are experiencing issues with the mod using the player install, try modder install before making a bug report.
-Since the mod relies heavily on data persistence some files may fail to load properly when zipped as a mod.
+* Tell your operating system to replace existing files if asked.

+**Installing BeamLR may overwrite custom changes made to levels.**
+Modders should back up the userfolder before installing.

 ## Update Instructions
-BEFORE UPDATING:  Back up your userfolder/beamLR folder to save your career
+**BEFORE UPDATING**:  Back up your userfolder/beamLR folder to save your career

-### Player install
-* Replace mod zip file with updated zip.
+* Download the latest zip file from the **Releases** folder.
-* Done.

-### Modder install
-* Use in game UI to back up your career
+* Use the BeamLR options menu to back up your career.
-* Copy updated mod folders to userfolder.
+* Extract updated mod zip contents to the userfolder.
-* Tell OS to replace existing files when asked.
-This applies the update.
+* Tell OS to replace existing files when asked. **This will apply the update.**
-* Use in game UI to restore your backup
+* Use the BeamLR options menu to restore your backup.

-If the in game backup system fails to work properly you can manually replace the following files/folders using your backed up beamLR folder:
+If the backup system fails to work properly you can manually replace the following files/folders using your backed up beamLR folder:

 * beamLR/beamstate                                    (External and mechanical damage)
 * beamLR/garage                                       (Garage vehicle data & config)